 Concasse, from the French concasser, “to crush or grind”, is a cooking term meaning to rough chop any ingredient, usually vegetables.
 This term is particularly applied to tomatoes, wheretomato concasse is a tomato that has been peeled, seeded (seeds and skins removed), and chopped to specified dimensions. -Wiki

-1. In your Chef’s Classics Safflower sauce pan, sauté onion, pepper and garlic until tender but not browned.
+1. In a sauce pan, sauté onions, pepper and garlic until tender but not browned.
 Set them aside.

 3. Mix in the vegetables and add the remaining ingredients.